 Cook the Filling

 Return pan used to cook steak strips to medium-high heat and add ½ tsp. olive oil.
-Add sliced onion and remaining jalapeño (to taste) (reserve a pinch for garnish) to hot pan and stir often until onions are translucent, 3-4 minutes.
+Add sliced onion and remaining jalapeño (to taste) to hot pan.
+Stir often until onions are translucent, 3-4 minutes.

 Add steak and any accumulated juices, taco seasoning, and ¼ cup water.
 Bring to a simmer and stir constantly until water is completely absorbed, 2-3 minutes.